 These items are readily available from most marine supply stores, including West Marine, Fawcett’s, etc., or order online from Weems & Plath Navigation Tools or Amazon.

-A schedule of classes is available on the ANSA calendar.
+The schedule of classes is also available on the ANSA calendar.

-$165 which includes the cost of the required text, ASA certification and ANSA membership (single).
-Plus any purchase of navigation instruments.
-Online Registration Form.
+$165 which includes ASA certification and ANSA membership (single).

 Email the Rear Commodore for Training (firstname.lastname@example.org).